AlejaDiez/Flow/README.md

 ## Changelog

-Add error handling function.
+Input file reading implementation.

--   Create a new file `err.c` to handle errors.
+-   Updated the `main.c` file to read the input file and check the file extension.

 ## Contribution